sirarsalih/sirarsalih.github.io/_posts/2017-08-08-bad-nugets-everywhere.md

 And voilà, we installed a bad NuGet package locally in our system.

 <h2>SafeNuGet does not detect our package as vulnerable</h2>
 After installing [SafeNuGet](https://www.nuget.org/packages/SafeNuGet/) (an MsBuild task that warns about insecure NuGet libraries) by [eoftedal](https://www.nuget.org/profiles/eoftedal) and building the solution, no vulnerable package was found.
+Scary indeed.

 [<img src="{{ site.url }}/public/img/no_vulnerable_package_found.png">]({{ site.url }}/public/img/no_vulnerable_package_found.png)